SUIKIDO 水氣道 ABOUT

 -

-Martial Karate training under tutelage of Grandmasters J. Bura from Denmark and M. Tanaka from Japan.
+Bujutsu 武術 karate training under the direct tutelage of Grandmasters Mr. Bura from Denmark and Mr. Tanaka from Japan.

-Amongst a select few Karate practitioners in Denmark that has completed the Japan Karate Association’s Kenshusei karate specialist instructor training program with honours.
+Amongst a select few karate practitioners in Denmark to successfully undergo the Japan Karate Association’s Kenshusei karate specialist instructor training program with honours.

-Earned the rank of Sandan 3rd degree black belt by M. Tanaka as one of the youngest Karate practitioners ever to achieve this expert level.
+Earns the rank of Sandan 3rd degree black belt by examiner Mr. Masahiko Tanaka as one of the youngest karate-ka ever to achieve this expert level.

 -